 Type 2.
-Political design decision processes.
-Decision processes 3 and 4 were similar to those of type 1 in that they were evoked by given solutions, but different in that the impasses were more difficult ones, and in both cases the
+Political Design Decision Processes: Decision processes 3 and 4 were similar to those of type 1 in that they were evoked by given solutions, but different in that the impasses were more difficult ones, and in both cases the organisations found it necessary to branch into extensive political design activity.
+Together, these two decision processes encountered 9 interrupts and involved 9 development and 12 selection steps.